kli

 One binary.
 Zero telemetry.

 kli ships as a single native binary.
 No Python, no Node, no Docker.
-The Lisp runtime, compiler, and debugger ship inside — enabling hot-reload, evolving tools, and live introspection.
+One external dependency: a local embedding model for observation search.

 Your data stays local.
 Always.